 If using cork flats, lay them flat on the back of the tank, maybe slightly overlapping some pieces to provide visual interest and some depth.

-Keep in mind that the bottom 4-5 inches of the tank will be covered in substrate, so there’s no need to extend the background all the way to the bottom.
+Keep in mind that the bottom four to five inches of the tank will be covered in substrate, so there's no need to extend the background all the way to the bottom.

-Now that the hardscape is laid out and the net cups are in place, it’s time to use a can of Great Stuff Spray Foam and get started forming the background.
+Once the hardscape is laid out and the net pots are in place, it's time to use a can of expanding foam to form the background.

-After thoroughly shaking the can of spray foam, start to apply it in thin layers.
+After thoroughly shaking the can of spray foam, apply it in thin layers.
 Make sure to put it on a little thicker around the base of any wood to ensure proper adhesion.
-Also, cover the net cups with a thin layer.
-Do not apply any layers thicker than an inch or so – these will take a long time to cure.
+Also, cover the net pots with a thin layer.
+Do not apply any layers thicker than an inch or so, or they'll take a long time to cure.

-After you apply the foam, let the tank sit for several days until the foam is cured.
-If the foam was put down too thick, it may shrink and pull away from the sides of the tank a bit – if this happens, use more spray foam to fill the gaps.
+After you apply the foam, let the tank sit for several days until the foam cures.
+If you put the foam down too thick, it may shrink and pull away from the sides of the tank a bit.
+If this happens, use more spray foam to fill the gaps.

 After the foam has had several days to cure, it's time to carve it.
 Using the sharp serrated steak knife, carve the top layer of foam so that no smooth surface remains – silicone adheres much better to rough surfaces.

-Make sure that you carve the foam in a way to expose the ends of the straws that protrude from the bottom of the net cups if you are using them.
+Make sure that you carve the foam in a way to expose the ends of the straws that protrude from the bottom of the net pots, if you're using them.
 This will allow any excess water to drain out.

-After you are done carving the background, remove any large pieces of excess foam by hand and use a shop vac or dust buster to get any smaller pieces out of the tank.
-These will get in the way during the following steps if they are not removed.
+Once you finish carving the background, remove any large pieces of excess foam by hand and use a shop vacuum or dust buster to get any smaller pieces out of the tank.
+These will get in the way during the following steps if they aren't removed.

-Coconut fiber comes in two basic forms – dry in a bag, or compacted in a brick form.
-If the coconut fiber is in the compacted brick form, water needs to be added to expand the brick.
+Coconut fiber comes in two basic forms: loose in a bag, or compacted in a brick.
+If the coconut fiber is in the compacted brick form, you'll need to add water to expand it.
 However, the coconut fiber needs to be completely dry before use.
-It can be allowed to air dry, or baked on a cookie sheet in the oven at about 175F.
+Either air dry it, or bake it on a cookie sheet in the oven at about 175°F.

 Place the tube of silicone in the caulk gun, and apply a bit to the foam.
-Using your hand, smear it over the foam, covering it in a thin layer.
-After you’ve covered about a 6” x 6” area of foam, press dried coconut fiber into the silicone.
+Using your (gloved) hand, smear it over the foam, covering it in a thin layer.
+After you've covered about a 6x6 inch area of foam, press dried coconut fiber into the silicone.

-Don’t put down too much silicone at one time – it will dry before you have a chance to press the coconut fiber into it.
+Don't put down too much silicone at one time, or it will dry before you have a chance to press the coconut fiber into it.

-Allow the background to dry for 24 hours, then use a shop vac to remove any excess coconut fiber that did not adhere.
+Allow the background to dry for 24 hours, then use a shop vac to remove any excess coconut fiber that didn't adhere.
 If any foam is still visible, go back with some silicone and cover those areas, followed by a layer of coconut fiber.

-Typically, the background cures in a few days and can be planted.
-Make sure that there is no odor or vinegar smell from uncured silicone before planting the vivarium.
+Typically, the background cures in a few days.
+Once cured, you can plant it.
+Make sure There's no vinegar smell from uncured silicone before planting the vivarium.